SenseTecnic/SenseTecnic.github.io/influxdb/connect-howto.md

 # Connect with FRED

-Now that we have a database and database users set up, we'll use the InfluxDB nodes to connect to the service using FRED.
-First, we will create a flow that publishes messages to a topic on the service using FRED.
+Now that we have a database and database users set up, we'll use the Node-RED InfluxDB nodes to connect to the service using FRED.
+First, we will create a flow that publishes messages to a topic on the service.

-First, head over to [FRED](https://fred.sensetecnic.com){:target="_blank"} and log in to your FRED account if needed.
+Head over to [FRED](https://fred.sensetecnic.com){:target="_blank"} and log in to your FRED account if needed.
 For more information on how to use FRED see the [FRED Docs](http://sensetecnic.github.io/fred/){:target="_blank"}.

 ## Write data

-We will first config an InfluxDB out node to write data to the InfluxDB.
-We first drag an InfluxDB out node to the editor.
-Double click on the node to edit the configuration tab.
+We will first config an *InfluxDB out* node to write data to InfluxDB.
+Drag an *InfluxDB out* node to the editor canvas, and double click on the node to edit the configuration tab.

 ![influxdb_out_node_config.png](/assets/images/influxdb_out_node_config.png)

-We will add new server config to this node by clicking the edit button.
+We will add new InfluxDb server configuration by clicking the edit button.

 ![influxdb_add_new_server.png](/assets/images/influxdb_add_new_server.png)

-As you can see, we enter the STS-InfluxDB URL in the host field.
-We use the database username and database user password in the username and password field of the InfluxDB node config tab.
-The default port number would be 8086.
+Next, we enter the STS-InfluxDB URL in the host field and the database username and database user password that we created previously in the username and password field of the InfluxDB node config tab.
+The default port number is 8086.
+Click the update button

-Then, we can click the update button, and enter the measurement that we are interested in.
-Let's say the measurement is called "test".
+Next, enter a measurement name for collecting some sensor data.
+Lets call the measurement "test".

 ![influxdb_add_measurement.png](/assets/images/influxdb_add_measurement.png)